 This is a challenging day, as the distance covered is the longest on the trip and the cycle track by the side of the canal is rough and slow going.
 However, with plenty of time, this is a rewarding day with many small towns, villages and ports to enjoy along the route.
 Once more, there are numerous places at which you can stop to taste the local wines, sample the local food or purchase local products.
 Near the end of the ride, you will leave the Canal du Midi to join the Canal de la Robine.
-This canal takes you into the ancient city of Narbonne, where you will spend the night in a two star hotel outside the city center but just next to a wine tasting center!.
+This canal takes you into the ancient city of Narbonne, where you will spend the night in a three-star hotel outside the city center but just next to a wine tasting center!.

 This stage is roughly 48 to 50 miles depending of the options.

 After the previously long day, this makes for an easy ride and a rewarding one as you reach the Mediterranean with the possibility of a dip in the sea!
 The purpose built cycle route takes you easily from the centre of Narbonne, and then out through a cluster of lakes before arriving at Port-la-Nouvelle.
 The Port has a fabulously long golden-sand beach and hosts many restaurants at which you can celebrate the end point of your ride from Toulouse.

 For those inclined to finish there, it is possible to take the local train back to Narbonne.
 Night in Narbonne.

 Possible return journey by train.
 About 2 hours from Narbonne to Toulouse.

 Everyday, except Saturdays from beginning of April until end of October.